NaturalCarr/MuOS-Mass-Theme-Downloader/README.md

 # Muxthm Downloader

-This script automates the process of downloading `.muxthm` files from the latest release of a specified GitHub repository.
-It ensures efficient downloading with retry mechanisms, progress tracking, and error logging.
+This script downloads `.muxthm` files from the latest release of the specified GitHub repository.
+It ensures that file names are sanitized by replacing periods (`.`) with spaces (` `) except for the file extension.

 ## Features

-- Fetches the latest release information from a GitHub repository.
+- Fetches the latest release information from GitHub.
-- Downloads `.muxthm` files from the release assets.
+- Downloads `.muxthm` files to a specified directory.
-- Displays real-time progress updates for downloads.
+- Displays real-time download progress and status.
-- Logs errors to a file for troubleshooting.
+- Handles errors with retry logic and logs them to a file.
-- Automatically retries failed downloads after a delay.
+- Sanitizes file names for better readability.

+## Recent Updates
+- **File Name Sanitization**: Periods in file names are now replaced with spaces, except for the file extension (e.g., `Birds.-.Orioles.x.Sakura` becomes `Birds - Orioles x Sakura`).

 ## Requirements